St Albans High School for Girls

 NOT FOR: Anyone who wants a school with views of rolling hills, surrounded by acres of land.
 Serious wallflowers wouldn’t be particularly at home here and of course, single sex education is a marmite subject, so if you’re not sold on the idea, this isn’t the school for you.

 DARE TO DISAGREE?
 Be my guest.
-There are online and on-site open days scheduled for March, April and June 2021 (subject to change based on Covid-19 restrictions).
+There are online and on-site open days scheduled on 23rd April for the Senior School and 24th June 2021 for the Sixth Form (subject to change based on Covid-19 restrictions).
 Click here for more information.
+You can also read our review of the Prep here.

 St Albans High School for Girls, Townsend Avenue, St Albans, AL1 3SJ; 01727 853 800